 A looped course can work well too if you want the start and finish to be in the same place.
 This avoids having to transport runners back from the finish line.

 Ideally, you also want the route to be accessible for crowd support.
 If possible, try to mobilize the local community to support the runners on the day.
 Vocal support can make a huge difference when participants are feeling the burn!

 The positioning of water stations can also affect the route.
 Place these at regular intervals so that runners stay hydrated.
 You may also want to choose a route that allows water stations on both sides of the road.

 Don’t forget about safety concerns.
 Is there usually much traffic on your chosen route?
-Are there plenty of sidewalks that runners can use to avoid the traffic?
-Can you easily place things like water stations, portable toilets and trash cans on the route?
+Are there plenty of sidewalks that runners can use to avoid traffic?
+Can you easily place things like water stations, portable toilets, and trash cans on the route?